-Both Sides of the Aisle attempts to help you answer the important questions facing residents of this state, while proving that Republicans and Democrats can sit in a small room and have a meaningful conversation.
+Both Sides of the Aisle attempts to help you understand the important questions facing residents of this state, while proving that Republicans and Democrats can sit in a small room and have a meaningful conversation.

-Join the conversation – Tune in Thursday mornings at 10:30am and Saturday mornings at 7:30am on KCPW, 88.3 FM.
+Join the conversation – Tune in Thursday mornings at 10:30am and Sunday mornings at 11:30am on KCPW, 88.3 FM.
 The show can also be heard as a podcast on iTunes.

 The Big GOP Health Bill Vote, Will Herbert Veto the .05 Bill, and McAdams Taking Heat for a Homeless Shelter – Episode 177 (3/23/17)

 This week Natalie, Jim, and Dan talk about the big vote on the GOP health bill this week; the news that Trump’s former campaign manager Paul Manafort secretly worked for a Russian billionaire to advance the interests of Russia; Supreme Court nominee Neil Gorsuch’s hearing; whether Gov. Herbert will veto come controversial bills including HB155 […]